echobom/UERANSIM-wiki/Feature-Set.md

 1. 5G Standalone UE (3GPP Access)
 2. 5G Standalone RAN (CU gNB)

-In basic terms, UE can be considered as a mobile phone and RAN as the base station.
+In basic terms, UE can be considered as a mobile phone and gNodeB as the base station.

 ### Interfaces